 Students may reapply for admission into their previous program, or a substantially equivalent program if the previous program is no longer available.
-If a student is readmitted, they will be subject to the program requirements, tuition, and fees in effect at the time of readmission.
+If a student or returning alumni who has graduated from a program is readmitted, they will be subject to the program requirements, tuition, and fees in effect at the time of readmission.
+Students and returning alumni may need to be financially cleared before returning to the University.

 Students dismissed due to failure to meet Good Academic Standing will be required to appeal prior to readmission.
 Students should contact their Academic Advisor for more information regarding the Good Academic Standing appeal process.